geo-stanciu/go-utils/Readme.md

   - in Oracle
   - changes params written as ? to :1, :2, etc
 - Provides an automatic sql column to struct field matcher
-  - SQLScan helper class for reading sql to Struct Columns in struct must be marked with a `sql:"col_name"` tag
+  - SQLScan helper class for reading sql to Struct.
+  Columns in struct must be marked with a `sql:"col_name"` tag.
   Ex: in sql a column name is col1, in struct the col tag must be `sql:"col1"`

 ## License